This is my super comprehensive guide about flatsharing in London.

 Types of flatshares

-1. Run by a landlord
+1. Run by the landlord

 This is where the landlord of the house or flat manages the property.
 The landlord is your point of contact for questions, queries, problems and there is no third party.

-3. Run by agency
+3. Run by an agency

 This is where you have no direct contact with the landlord of the house as a third party manages it on behalf of them.
 This is usually an estate agent.
 The agency manages questions, queries and problems.